 KYUSHU

-Autumn Explorer in Onsen Island Kyushu
+Autumn in Kyushu

 It’s a strange wonder that Kyushu isn’t more popular with Southeast Asian tourists; especially since Japan’s southernmost island is a repository of the nation’s ancient history, all while sporting an exciting geographical landscape comprising active volcanic peaks and an onsen experience virtually everywhere.
-Come explore Kyushu and its abundance of hot springs this autumn on JTB’s action-packed 9D7N tour through this cradle of Japanese civilisation!

-Sail with ease through Kyushu’s many attractions with the tour’s Yanagawa River Cruise and even a Dolphin Watching Cruise!
+Sail with ease through Kyushu’s many attractions with the Yanagawa River Cruise and even a Dolphin Watching Cruise!
 Autumnal highlights, however, must include a visit to the historic Kirishima Jingu Shrine dedicated to the son of the Japanese sun goddess, with the temple’s surrounding peaks boasting an integral role in Japan’s creation myths.
 Another noteworthy temple is the picturesque seaside Udo Jingu Shrine; tucked in a cave atop a cliff face, the temple affords rugged views of the thrashing ocean and jagged rocks beneath.

 Shrines aside, no trip to Kyushu would ever be complete without experiencing the onsen island’s plentiful hot springs.
-That said, Ibusuki puts a unique twist to this with its quirky hot sand baths that are said to improve overall health.
+That said, Ibusuki puts a unique twist with its quirky hot sand baths that are said to improve overall health.
 While you’re there enjoying Ibusuki’s naturally heated sand, remember to look out too for the conical Mt.
 Kaimon, which resembles Japan’s iconic peak, Mt.
 Fuji.
 For a more traditional onsen, the tour will also be making a stop by Beppu, which houses over 2,000 hot springs.

 Close off your time in Kyushu with a view of the fiery foliage framing the cascading falls of Takachiho Gorge.
 Cruising down on a rowboat to witness this autumnal spectacle is truly a reminder of Japan’s blessed natural landscapes.
 Have a final taste of the hot spring waters available on the island at Yufuin, before your seasonal persimmon-picking experience at the old town of Kurume.
 Nibbling on those refreshing fruits are perhaps the perfect way to complete your autumn exploration of vibrant Kyushu!